alexlehner/alexlehner.github.io/_posts/2013-12-08-review-ui-stencils.md

 redirect_from: "/ui-stencils-review/"
 ---

 One of the coolest trends that I am happy to see returning to the area of web design is the sketching of simple mock ups as part of the design process.
-I, like many of you, have jumped straight into code or Photoshop and ended up waisting time attempting to achieve pixel perfection.
+I, like many of you, have jumped straight into code or Photoshop and ended up wasting time attempting to achieve pixel perfection.

 <figure>
 	<a href="{{ site.url }}/images/uiStencils-myDesk.jpg"><img src="{{ site.url }}/images/uiStencils-myDesk.jpg"></a>
 	<figcaption>My desk during a sketching brainstorming session</figcaption>
 </figure>

 In reality, much of this first iteration should be approached as a planning process.
-I can’t think of any site designs I did perfect the first time.
+I can’t think of any site designs I did perfectly the first time.
 By spending excessive amounts of time building mock ups in Photoshop or within the browser, you are less likely to scrap your first design choices.
 If you simply jumped in and built the site with the latest framework, are you sure that design is what your users really need?

 ### A Case for sketching